ecfeed/ecfeed.java/README.md

 - *n* - The 'N' value required in the NWise algorithm.
 The default is 2 (pairwise).
 - *coverage* - The percentage of N-tuples that the generator will try to cover.
 The default is 100.
 - *choices* - A map in which keys are names of method parameters.
 Their values define a list of choices that should be used during the generation process.
 If an argument is skipped, all choices are used.
-- *constraints* - An array of constraints used for the generation.
+- *constraints* - An array of constraint names used for the generation process.
 If not provided, all constraints are used.
-Additionally, two String values can be used instead, i.e. "ALL", "NONE".
+Additionally, two string values can be used instead, i.e. "ALL", "NONE".
+- *feedback* - A flag denoting whether feedback should be sent beck to the generator.
+By default, this functionality is switched off.
+- *label* - An additional label associated with feedback.
+- *custom* - An additional map ('Map<String, String>') with custom elements associated with feedback.

 ```java
 String[] constraints = new String[]{ "constraint" };